YilunAllenChen/incrementars/README.md

 ### What's different (and going to be different)?

 - Well first of all it's done in Rust 🦀 instead of OCaml 🐫.
+- Only some of the core features are implemented.
+    - Var
+    - Map
+    - Map2 (technically with the three above, you can already construct any arbitrary statically-structured graphs).
+    - Bind2 (allows you to add dynamism to graphs).
 - Unlike `Incremental` which is fully baked and battle-tested, `Incrementars` is highly experimental, with little to no optimizations applied (yet).
-- Missing some of the key powerful features like `bind` (which allows you to create dynamic DAG's - super cool!)
 - I think once I get to it, we can actually harness multithreading to speed things up, unlike OCaml where we're locked on one thread at a time.

 ### What's similar?